adh30/Sphygmocor-Reservoir/README.md

 Type into command line:

-\>\>batch\_res\_v14

-(this is the current version)
+\>\>bRes\_sp

 After some time (depending on how many files are analysed the run should complete, returning to command prompt.
 It will show a progress bar while it is running.

 Two new folders should now exist in C:\\Spdata - C:\\Spdata\\figures and C:\\Spdata\\results.

 C:\\Spdata\\figures contains figures of the signal (all the uncalibrated data) and the pulse (the calibrated ensemble averaged data) with the reservoir pressure shown.
-These are saved as \*.jpg and \*.wmf files (the latter being useful for import into Microsoft Word and PowerPoint).These plots are useful for checking quality and any dubious results.
+These are saved as \*.jpg files.These plots are useful for checking quality and any dubious results.

-Occasionally, as part of the wave intensity routine, MATLAB will return a warning message:

-Warning: Invalid MinPeakHeight.
-There are no data points greater than MinPeakHeight.

-\> In findpeaks\>removePeaksBelowMinPeakHeight (line 516)

-In findpeaks (line 147)

-In batch\_res\_v13 (line 161)

-\- this can safely be ignored, as it indicates that there was no measurable reflection (which is possible).
-This will be fixed in a later update

 C:\\Spdata\\results will contain an excel file (resdata.xls) which will contain all the data for each file with its ID.
 This can then be imported into Stata (or some other stats program) for further analysis.